ColleagueRiley/RGFW/README.md

 ![cplus workflow windows](https://github.com/ColleagueRiley/RGFW/actions/workflows/macos.yml/badge.svg)

 # About
-RGFW is a a multi-platform single-header very simple-to-use framework library for creating GUI Libraries or simple GUI programs. it is meant to be used as a very small and flexable alternative library to GLFW.
+RGFW is free multi-platform single-header very simple-to-use framework library for creating GUI Libraries or simple GUI programs. it is meant to be used as a very small and flexable alternative library to GLFW.

 The window backends it supports include, XLib (UNIX), Cocoas (MacOS) and WinAPI (Windows)\
 The graphics backends it supports include, OpenGL (EGL, software, OSMesa, GLES), Vulkan, DirectX and software rendering buffers.